frederic-perez/AmE-dictionary/data/dictionary.md

 __hemmed__ _v_ :two::hammer:
 __hemming__
 __hemodynamic__ _adj_
+__hemostasis__ _n_ (hemostasia, haemostasia) The stoppage of bleeding or cessation of the circulation of the blood; stagnation of the blood in a part of the body.
 __hemp__ _n_ :five::hammer: _Hemp plant._ :es: cáñamo
 __henchman__ _n_ :nine::hammer: (henchmen) Someone who assists in a plot. _Syn_ collaborator, partner in crime, confederate _The chuckling henchman showed that feeding alligators had its downfalls._
 __henna__